 This is a Roosevelt Park road project, but we are providing information for residents as the municipalities plan together.

 Rebuilding Glenside from Sherman to Broadway.
 At the end of this project you will have a new blacktop road.
 Sidewalk will be added near Sherman, and a new non-motorized path will be added to the east side of the road.
 More information on the schedule will be given to you as the project gets closer.
 It is expected to take about two months once it starts.
 This could change as the project goes on.

 Changes to expect: Lanes staying the same with no changes to traffic flow, just repaving with new curbs and new blacktop.
 New sidewalk will be added on the west side of Glenside near Sherman, and a new blacktop non-motorized path will be added to the east side of the road.

-	Lane, road or intersections shutdown: Glenside will be closed between Hackley and Sherman, but you’ll still be able to get to all of the businesses and homes.
+Lane, road or intersections shutdown: Glenside will be closed between Sherman and Broadway, but you’ll still be able to get to all of the businesses and homes.

 Detour Explanation: Roosevelt Road to Norton to McCracken to Sherman.

 Project Updates: Click here to see project updates from Prein & Newhof Engineering.